daniel-ob/baskets/README.md

 ### Other

-- **Soft-delete** has been implemented for `Producer` and `Product` models.
-When deleting them, by default they are just deactivated.
+- **Soft-delete** has been implemented for *Producers* and *Products*.
+When deleting them, by default, they are just deactivated.
 They won't be anymore shown on User or Admin interfaces but we keep them on database.
 - **Mobile-responsiveness**: This has been achieved using Bootstrap framework in user interface.
 Moreover, Django admin interface is also mobile responsive.
 - **API**: User orders can be managed using an API.
 See [API reference](#api-ref) for further details.
 - **UI Translation**: *Translation strings* have been used for all UI text to facilitate translation.
 See [UI Language](#language) for further details.